expo/expo/docs/pages/versions/unversioned/sdk/device.md

 #### Returns

-Returns a `Promise<boolean>` that resolves the `boolean` value for whether the device has set a Pin or Fingerprint.
+Returns a Promise that resolves the `boolean` value for whether the device has set a Pin or Fingerprint.

 **Examples**